10 biggest benefits of daily meditation practice

 - status of general health.

-Numerous studies with students at all levels of their educational path (primary school, middle school, college, universities etc) demonstrate that Transcendental Meditation practice:
+Numerous studies with students at all levels of their educational path (primary school, middle school, college, universities etc) demonstrate that someone practicing TM meditation benefits from:

 - people with hypertension,